tbm-2303/OLA3_AI/README.md

 `Without it the LLM gives generic, sometimes bland answers`

 - Tasks:
 This is where we formulate what we want the LLM to achieve.
-The central part will usually take the form of a specific "action" such as (summarize, write, analyse, translate, order).
+The central part will take the form of a specific "action" such as (summarize, write, analyse, translate, order).
 There are a few different rules and guidelines on how to formulate the tasks in different scenarios.
 I will go over a handfull of the most important ones i the following:
     - Simplicity + experiment: Keeping the prompt simple and experimenting with different variants is a good way to get started.
 If the task at hand is big, it can be a good idea to break it into smaller sub-tasks.
 It can sometimes be easier to formulate each sub-task, using all the appropriate rules and guidelines, instead of trying to apply them to a very big and complex task.
     - Specificity: Try to keep instructions specific and unambigious.
 Try to avoid loose and imprecise terms.
 They should be detailed and descriptive enough for the LLM to understand the task and its details, but not so much that unimportant or redundant details are included.
     - Examples: Providing examples can sometimes be helpful when trying to formulate a prompt.
 Sometimes it can even be shorter and easier to provide an example instead of trying to explain it.
 The LLM can pick up on patterns in the examples and it also helps with format, tone and style in the outcome.